lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

 Speaking to the man behind the inn in Darilsheid while Philia has the title [Jealous Girl] set will trigger this event.
-They man tells you that Vims of the Seven Generals and Melina like each other and Llewyn, another of the Seven Generals, has grown impatient with them not acting on their feelings and has set them up on a date.
+The man tells you that Vims of the Seven Generals and Melina like each other and Llewyn, another of the Seven Generals, has grown impatient with them not acting on their feelings and has set them up on a date.